-The earliest roots of Gin date back to the 11th century.
-Back then, monks in Italy created medical tonics reminiscent of Gin, containing alcohol infused with juniper berries.
+The earliest roots date back to the 11th century.
+Back then, monks in Italy created medical tonics reminiscent of gin, containing alcohol infused with juniper berries.

 The earliest reference to Jenever, another predecessor, dates back to the 13th century.
 However, this reference was just a mention, and the earliest printed recipe followed in the 16th century.